celestiaorg/docs/developers/node-tutorial.md

 ### Basic flags

-All RPC CLI commands have basic flags that can be used to interact with the API, however, none are necessary using default configurations.
+All RPC CLI commands have basic flags that can be used to interact with the API; however, none are necessary using default configurations.

 These include: